A cold front normally occurs when a huge mass of cold and chilly air meets a mass of warm air, and the chilly air starts advancing on the warm air.

 Type of Weather Associated with Cold Fronts

-You will hear the weather forecasters talking about the cold fronts that are either entering or leaving a particular area.
+You will hear the weather forecasters talking about the cold fronts entering or leaving a particular area.

 During these times, people have to brace themselves for the cold weather that is on its way.

-Therefore, it is extremely relevant for you to understand the type of weather that is normally associated with the cold fronts.
+Therefore, it is extremely relevant for you to understand the weather that is normally associated with the cold fronts.